NidhiIyer04/QSecure/README.md

 # QSecure

-## Built by Team Spectra for AMD Slingshot Hackathon
+### Built by Team Spectra for AMD Slingshot Hackathon

+## What is QSecure?

+QSecure is a Post-Quantum Cryptography security scanner.

+It checks source code and detects cryptographic algorithms that are not safe against future quantum computers.
+For example, it identifies algorithms like RSA and SHA-1 that may become vulnerable when large-scale quantum machines become practical.

+The tool helps developers understand the risk and guides them toward safer, post-quantum alternatives.

-## Overview
+## Why This Matters

-QSecure is a Post-Quantum Cryptography (PQC) vulnerability scanner designed to detect cryptographic algorithms that are vulnerable to quantum attacks.
-It identifies insecure or non-quantum-safe primitives such as RSA and SHA-1 and provides deterministic, production-safe migration guidance toward post-quantum alternatives like ML-KEM (Kyber).

-The system is built with a FastAPI backend and a lightweight frontend for uploading source files and reviewing findings.
+Quantum computers will be able to break many currently used cryptographic systems.

+Organizations need to prepare early.
+QSecure helps teams become **quantum-ready** before real attacks become possible.

-## Features
+## What QSecure Does

-* Detects quantum-vulnerable algorithms:
+* Detects quantum-vulnerable algorithms (RSA, SHA-1, etc.)
-  * RSA (1024, 2048, etc.)
-  * SHA-1
-  * Other legacy crypto primitives (extendable)
+* Identifies weak key sizes
-* Classical vs Quantum security classification
+* Classifies classical vs quantum security
-* Harvest-Now-Decrypt-Later (HNDL) risk indicator
+* Shows quantum risk severity
-* CVSS-style risk scoring
+* Flags Harvest-Now-Decrypt-Later risk
-* NIST SP 800-131A + NIST PQC aligned classification
-* Deterministic post-quantum migration suggestions (no AI-generated crypto)
+* Suggests safe post-quantum replacements
-* Unified diff output for secure patching
+* Generates structured JSON reports
-* Minimal web UI for uploading and reviewing findings
+* Provides a simple web interface for file uploads
-* REST API support for CI/CD integration

 ## Technologies Used

-### Backend
+* Python
 * FastAPI
 * Uvicorn
+* Tree-Sitter
-* Python 3.10+
+* PyCryptodome
-* Deterministic secure template engine

-### Frontend

-* Vanilla HTML + JavaScript
+* HTML / CSS / JavaScript
-* Simple HTTP server
+* Render (Deployment)

 ## Project Structure